3osodraC/tic_tac_toe/README.md

 ## Simple command line Tic Tac Toe
 <br>
-(There might be some bugs I haven't found, but as far as I tested it's finished)
+(There are still some bugs to iron out but it's functional)